2020 NCAA DI Men’s Cross Country National Coaches’ Poll – Week 6

-NEW ORLEANS – Conference Championships Weekend breathed new life into the NCAA Division I Men’s Cross Country National Coaches’ Poll in Week 6.
+NEW ORLEANS – Are you ready for the penultimate NCAA Division I Men’s Cross Country National Coaches’ Poll of the 2020 season?

 NCAA Division I — Men's Cross Country

 This Week's National Top Five

 Defending champion BYU is the near unanimous favorite to win the team title once again, taking home 10 of 11 possible first-place votes.
 The Cougars most recently won the team title at the West Coast Conference Championships in a rout, putting all five of their scoring athletes in the top-10 and totaling just 25 points.
 Conner Mantz won the individual title in 22:54.4.